PlutusDeFi Price Hits $0.10 on Major Exchanges (PLT)

 Buying and Selling PlutusDeFi

-It is usually not possible to buy alternative cryptocurrencies such as PlutusDeFi directly using U.S. dollars.
-Investors seeking to acquire PlutusDeFi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy PlutusDeFi using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PlutusDeFi directly using US dollars.
+Investors seeking to trade PlutusDeFi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlutusDeFi using one of the exchanges listed above.

 Receive News & Updates for PlutusDeFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlutusDeFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.